zuqingli0404/CtrTab/README.md

 ```
 Put this .json file in the .Info directory.

-Finally, run the following command to process the UDF dataset:
+Finally, run the following command to process the csv dataset:
 ```
+python process_dataset.py --dataname=[NAME_OF_DATASET]
 ```

 ### Training Tabsyn Model first